-- is attending an ECS program on the September count date of the current school year operated by a school authority or is covered by an education services agreement that has been approved for funding by the School Finance Branch; - 2.
+- 1. is attending an ECS program on the September count date of the current school year operated by a school authority or is covered by an education services agreement that has been approved for funding by the School Finance Branch; - 2.
 Children must meet the minimum age requirements for each grant in order for an ECS operator to receive the corresponding maximum number of years of funding for each child included in the WMA enrolment calculation for that grant.
 See the table below:

-9 ant.
-Gee the table below.
-Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 Kindergarten child Base Instruction Funding (Maximum of 1 year funding) 4 years 8 months Less than 6 years ECS child with a mild/moderate disability/delay, Base Instruction Funding (all school authorities) and Mild/Moderate (Private and ECS Operators only) (Maximum 2 years funding which includes the Kindergarten year) 3 years 8 months Less than 6 years ECS child who is gifted/talented Base Instruction Funding (all school authorities) and Gifted and Talented (Private and ECS Operators only) (Maximum 2 years funding which includes the Kindergarten year) 3 years 8 months Less than 6 years ECS child with English as a Second Language (ESL) needs or Francisation needs Base Instruction Funding (Maximum 2 years funding which includes the Kindergarten year) and ESL/ Francisation Funding 3 years 8 months Less than 6 years ECS child with severe disabilities/delay Base Instruction Funding (Maximum 3 years funding which includes the Kindergarten year), PUF (Max years see Section C2.7, D2.4, E2.2), SLS Kindergarten Severe (see Section C2.1.1) 2 years 8 months Less than 6 years ECS child with moderate language delay Base Instruction Funding (Maximum 3 years funding which includes the Kindergarten year), ECS Pre-Kindergarten (PUF) Moderate Language Delay (see Section C2.7.2), SLS Kindergarten (PUF) Moderate Language Delay (see Section C2.1.2), ECS (PUF) Moderate Language Delay (see Sections D2.4.2, E2.2.2) 2 years 8 months Less than 6 years ECS child who is developmentally immature Base Instruction Funding (Maximum 2 years funding) 5 years 8 months Less than 7 years
+Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 Kindergarten child Base Instruction Funding (Maximum of one year funding) 4 years, 8 months Less than 6 years ECS child with a mild/moderate disability/delay Base Instruction Funding (all school authorities) and Mild/Moderate (Private and ECS Operators only) (Maximum two years funding, which includes the Kindergarten year) 3 years, 8 months Less than 6 years ECS child who is gifted/talented Base Instruction Funding (all school authorities) and Gifted and Talented (Private and ECS Operators only) (Maximum two years funding, which includes the Kindergarten year) 3 years, 8 months Less than 6 years ECS child with English as an Additional Language (EAL) needs or Francisation needs Base Instruction Funding (Maximum two years funding, which includes the Kindergarten year) and EAL/ Francisation Funding 3 years, 8 months Less than 6 years ECS child with severe disabilities/delay Base Instruction Funding (Maximum three years funding, which includes the Kindergarten year), PUF (Max years see Section C2.7, D2.4, E2.2), SLS Kindergarten Severe (see Section C2.1.1) 2 years, 8 months Less than 6 years ECS child with moderate language delay Base Instruction Funding (Maximum three years funding, which includes the Kindergarten year), ECS Pre-Kindergarten (PUF) Moderate Language Delay (see Section C2.7.2), SLS Kindergarten (PUF) Moderate Language Delay (see Section C2.1.2), ECS (PUF) Moderate Language Delay (see Sections D2.4.2, E2.2.2) 2 years, 8 months Less than 6 years ECS child who is developmentally immature Base Instruction Funding (Maximum two years funding) 5 years, 8 months Less than 7 years a) is lawfully admitted to Canada for permanent residence; or

-The maximum years of funding cannot be combined.
+\The maximum years of funding cannot be combined.